BSc (Hons) Environmental Science

 This module will use integrated case study and project work to provide you with training in gathering and managing data, including for environmental legal investigations.
 It will include aspects of environmental law and the role of environmental tools (botany, ecology, entomology, soil science, geology), crime scene sampling, analytical methods, the use of aerial imagery and drones, and methods for evidence reporting.

-Your research project will be designed with full support from staff and will come from independent research or from a relevant industry, work or voluntary placement.
+Your research project will be designed with full support from staff and will come from independent field-based research or from a relevant industry, work or voluntary placement.
 It will allow you to develop a critical, in-depth analysis for an area of the course that most interests you, and further develop your project management skills.

 The course is taught via a mixture of lectures, workshops, seminars, tutorials, practical laboratory work, fieldwork, and interdisciplinary team-based learning, in conjunction with industry and alongside communities, which provides the ideal opportunity for building your experience and skills.
 The degree also incorporates training in industry-standard software in GIS, remote sensing, and quantitative and qualitative data capture and analysis to further develop your technical skills.